 All forms of yoga movements are known to have therapeutic benefits for the human body and mind.
 Since yoga evolved 5,000 years ago, the International Journal of Yoga Therapy mentions that it is deeply rooted in Indian civilization.

 Therapeutic yoga is practised by yogis and yoga gurus worldwide.
-It focuses on yoga’s recovery and healing aspects, using different instruments, such as proper alignment, correcting the body’s posture, breathing techniques, and meditation practices.
+It focuses on yoga’s recovery and healing aspects, utilizing various techniques, including proper alignment, correcting the body’s posture, breathing exercises, and meditation practices.

 Yoga therapy training takes into account every aspect of the human life – physical, emotional, and mental.
 Although most people take their first steps towards yoga through physical exercise, it is important to remember that the yogic lifestyle is much more than a few stretching exercises and yoga poses.